-The end data products which are created in the Ozone_cci project, i.e. merged regridded, multi-sensor data sets covering long-term (multi-year) periods, represent a significant additional value to recently available data products because they will obviously reduce the above mentioned inadequatenesses.
+The end data products which are created in the Ozone_cci project, i.e. merged regridded, multisensor data sets covering long-term (multi-year) periods, represent a significant additional value to recently available data products because they will obviously reduce the abovementioned inadequacies.

-6 Product requirements and traceability
+4 Product requirements and traceability

-6.1 Introduction
+4.1 Introduction

-ECV data sets produced within the $ozone_cci$ project fall into two categories, a column integrated product (total ozone) and two vertically resolved products (limb and nadir sounded ozone profiles).
+ECV data sets produced within the Ozone_cci project fall into two categories, a column integrated product (total ozone, including separate tropospheric and stratospheric ozone columns) and vertically resolved products (from limb and nadir sounders).
 Product requirements reflect the nature of the products.
 Each data value is required to have an error bar.
-In the case of total ozone (expressed in DU, x) the error will be given as a delta total ozone value in DU (δx), such that $x\pm\delta x$ represents at least a 95% confidence interval.
+In the case of total ozone (expressed in DU, x) the error will be given as a delta total ozone value in DU (δ x), such that x± δ x represents at least a 95% confidence interval.
 In the case of limb ozone profiles two error bars are required, one representing an altitude range the other representing a volume mixing ratio range and both representing at least a 95% confidence interval.
 Figure 9 illustrates this requirement.
-From a climate modelling perspective it would be acceptable to translate the height error into an additional mixing ratio error.
+From a climate modelling perspective, it would be acceptable to translate the height error into an additional mixing ratio error.
 Other applications, like data assimilation, might prefer a distinct reporting of errors.